 Some of them are available in two variants BEFORE or AFTER operation.
 The BEFORE does not create additional entries in log and does not need final Update() (more convenient whenever possible) e.g. if you write A=5 in the event of OnInsertBefore the real operation Insert will assign A=5 with one sql insert (no need for additional updates, no need for additional log).
 Sometimes you will need AFTER events e.g. ID of the record will be known in OnInsertAfter.

-Sql transaction always covers all the the events.
-Whenever problem/exception arises (event before or after) the whole process is rolled back.
+Sql transaction always covers all the operation with events in one.
+Whenever problem/exception arises in the event before or after the whole process is rolled back!

 OldValue() function helps in accessing the oryginal value e.g. you want to compare old values with new entered by the user e.g. If Name = OldValue(Name) THEN ...
 EndIf